CodeByTommy/CodeAndCinema.github.io/_projects/BionicArm.md

   https://youtu.be/U3bRlKmGDsU

-CodeLimb is an innovative bionic arm system that bridges artificial intelligence, IoT, and embedded engineering to create an affordable, modular prosthetic solution.
+This is to crosscheck the CodeLimb is an innovative bionic arm system that bridges artificial intelligence, IoT, and embedded engineering to create an affordable, modular prosthetic solution.
 This project leverages non-invasive motion tracking, real-time data processing, and adaptive control mechanisms to replicate natural limb movements with precision.

 Designed with modularity and accessibility in mind, the system features a wearable IoT glove equipped with sensors that detect motion from the user’s existing limb, transmitting data wirelessly to a STM32-based control unit.
 This ensures low-latency, real-time adaptation, with a response time of 0.1 to 0.3 seconds and motion accuracy of 80%.